 The Monstera Obliqua is quite delicate and could suffer from a wide variety of diseases.
 Some of these diseases include a mosaic virus, leaf scorch, molds, and root rot.

-Spider Mites also affect this delicate beauty by feasting on the exotic, fenestrated leaves which could lead to death for the swiss cheese plant.
+Spider Mites also affect this delicate beauty by feasting on the exotic, fenestrated leaves which could even, in extreme infestations, kill your swiss cheese plant.

 All species of the Monstera genus are harmful to pets and humans when eaten.The obliqua is no exception.